We visited the Anne Frank House Museum, which is located where she and her family hid for nearly two years at the back of her father's business.

 After our visit at the Van Gogh Museum, we walked back toward the Rijks Museum through a large park.
 Final view below of the Rijks Museum with a closeup of its beautiful architecture.

-The four museums we visited in Amsterdam were all top notch.
+The four museums we visited in Amsterdam were all top-notch.
 We purchased tickets online months ahead of time.
 In most cases, that is the only way to gain admission.
 So plan ahead, and you won't be disappointed.